Mid-Push/Open_set_domain_adaptation/README.md

 ## Results:
 (OS performance is reported,i.e., 6 classes classification--[0,1,2,3,4,unknown])

-I have obatined acceptable OS of near 0.61 for SVHN->MNIST while 0.63 is reported in paper.
+I have obatined ALL(overall accuracy) of near 0.60 for SVHN->MNIST while 0.71 is reported in paper.
+I'm trying to fix this gap at present.
+Any advice is welcome.

 ![alt text](results/test_accuracy.png "Test Accuracy")
 ![alt text](results/l_adv.png "Test Accuracy")